Voyant-Photonics/voyant-sdk/README.md

 make
 ```

-The built resulting executables will be created in the `build/bin` directory.
+The built resulting executables will be located in the `build/bin` directory.

 ### Running the Examples